nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 ^^^^^^^^

 TCP Illinois is a hybrid congestion control algorithm designed for high-speed networks.
 Illinois implements a Concave-AIMD (or C-AIMD) algorithm that uses packet loss as the primary congestion signal to determine the direction of window update and queueing delay as the secondary congestion signal to determine the amount of change.

-The additive increase and multiplicative decrease factors (denoted as alpha and beta, respectively) are functions of the current average queueing delay da as shown in Equations (1) and (2).
+The additive increase and multiplicative decrease factors (denoted as alpha and beta, respectively) are functions of the current average queueing delay da as shown in Equations :eq:`illinoisalpha` and :eq:`illinoisbeta`.
 To improve the protocol robustness against sudden fluctuations in its delay sampling, Illinois allows the increment of alpha to alphaMax only if da stays below d1 for a some (theta) amount of time.